taksa-factory/.github/profile/README.md

-# Takşa - The Open Source Factory OS
+# Welcome to the Takşa Factory OS Organization

-This repository hosts the official website for Takşa, an open-source factory operating system from the labs of ARTPARK @ IISc.
+This is the central GitHub home for Takşa, an open-source factory operating system from the labs of ARTPARK @ IISc.

 Our mission is to empower manufacturing MSMEs with AI-powered insights and Industry 5.0 capabilities.
+We are building the tools to help democratize access to next-generation technology.

+## About Our Mission

+* What We Do: We are building an open-source, modular, and scalable Factory OS.

+* Why: To help manufacturers (especially MSMEs) digitize their processes, gain AI-powered insights, and boost productivity.

+* Who We Are: A community-driven project supported by ARTPARK @ IISc.

+## Our Repositories

+This organization houses all projects related to the Takşa OS:

+taksa-factory.github.io: The code for our official project website.

+(More repositories coming soon!): We will be adding our source code, documentation, and community tools here.

+## Get Involved

+We are actively seeking visionary partners and contributors.

+* For Developers (FOSS Contributors): Check our repositories, join the discussion, and help us build.

+* For Factories & MSMEs: We are looking for early adopters.
+Contact us to learn more.

+* For System Integrators: Partner with us to deploy Takşa OS.

-## View Our Live Website
+### Visit Our Live Website:

-The code in our taksa-factory.github.io repository is automatically deployed as a live website by GitHub Pages.

-You can visit the official website here:

 https://taksa-factory.github.io

-## About The Project

-* What: The Open Source Factory OS

-* Mission: Empowering Manufacturing.
-From India, For the World.

-* Supported by: ARTPARK @ IISc, Department of Science & Technology, Govt. of Karnataka.

 To learn more or to get involved, please contact us: taksa@artpark.in